 Except for historical information contained in this discussion and analysis, disclosure statements contained herein are forward-looking.
 Forward-looking statements are subject to risks and uncertainties, which could cause actual results to differ materially from those in such forward-looking statements.
 Forward-looking statements are made based on management's beliefs, estimates and opinions on the date the statements are made and the Company undertakes no obligation to update forward-looking statements if these beliefs, estimates and opinions or other circumstances should change.
 Investors are cautioned against attributing undue certainty to forward-looking statements.

 SUBSEQUENT EVENTS

-Events occurring after the end of the period, not disclosed elsewhere in these unaudited condensed interim consolidated financial statements, are as follows:
+Events occurring after the end of the period, are disclosed in Note 12 of the unaudited condensed interim consolidated financial statements.